 What is Siarad?

-- The scheme brings fluent Welsh speakers and learners together for 10 hours of informal conversations in social settings.
+- The scheme brings Welsh speakers and learners together for 10 hours of informal conversations in social settings.

 - The aim is to increase learners confidence and introduce them to opportunities to use their Welsh locally.